zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 suffering here,

 Like this, this is a fishing hook.
-After knowing it, the wise person should walk alone like a rhino horn. "
+After knowing it, the wise person should walk alone like a rhinoceros horn. "

 148. After breaking the knots, like a fish in the water breaking the net,

-Return to the burned object like a fire without turning back, and should walk alone like a rhino horn.
+Return to the burned object like a fire without turning back, and should walk alone like a rhinoceros horn.

 "After breaking the knots": There are ten kinds of knots: desire knot, hate knot, slow knot, see knot, doubt knot, refrain from taking knot, have greed